Momentum dependent flow correlations in deformed nuclei at collision energies available at the BNL Relativistic Heavy

 The mixed-flow correlations, which are basically momentum dependent event-plane correlations, could serve as a measure of the nonlinear response in the hydrodynamic evolution of the QGP medium.
 They have been found to be sensitive to the deformation of the colliding nuclei \cite{Jia:2022qrq}.
 Here we focus on two most important nonlinear correlators, $V_2^2-V_4(p)$ and $V_2V_3-V_5(p)$ correlations.
 In particular, we study the momentum dependent correlations

 for both isobar and uranium collisions.

 In Fig. \ref{V2sqv4vecRuZr}, the nonlinear flow vector correlations between $V_2^2$ and $V_4(p)$ are shown.
 The correlation coefficient is significantly larger for Ru+Ru than for Zr+Zr collisions, which reflects the difference in shape between the two nuclei having all other parameters similar.
 The nonlinear mixing between the two flow harmonics involved, $V_2$ and $V_4$ is sensitive to the deformation parameters.
 The difference is also obvious from the correlations between the momentum averaged flow (the horizontal baselines of the plots).
-It is interesting to notice the strong momentum dependence of the decorrelation follow the similar trend for both nuclei.
+It is interesting to notice the strong momentum dependence of the decorrelation.
 To have a complete picture, we have also calculated the mixed flow correlation coefficient for the corresponding spherical nuclei (orange diamonds in Fig. \ref{V2sqv4vecRuZr}), which surprisingly lie between the Ru and Zr.
-For Zr-Zr collisions the fourth order eccentricity $\epsilon_4$ is the largest, which leads to a decrease of the relative nonlinear contibution and reduces the value of the correlation coefficient between $V_2^2$ and $V_4$ for that case.
+For Zr-Zr collisions (with quadrupole and octupole deformation) the fourth order eccentricity $\epsilon_4$ is the largest, which leads to a decrease of the relative nonlinear contribution and reduces the value of the correlation coefficient between $V_2^2$ and $V_4$ for that case.